saradindusengupta/dataperf-vision-selection/README.md

 ```

 *Note: when specifying a data folder, ensure all relative paths in the task setup .yaml file are valid*

+## Open Division: Online evaluation

+To submit your final submission, we will utilize Dynabench as our online evaluation system.
+Please submit to the the [Vision Dataperf task](https://dynabench.org/tasks/vision-dataperf)

 ## Closed Division: Creating a submission